 This means cutting how to make a second French cleat with a hand and circular saw again, a task not for the faint of heart.

-I switched over to using the Japanese style “pull” saws several years ago rather than continuing to use what we would consider the more traditional “push” saw.
+I switched to using Japanese-style “pull” saws several years ago rather than continuing to use what we would consider the more traditional “push” saw.

 My reason for this was that it is much easier to control the blade angle of the circular blade with a pull saw, keeping it on the mark the entire length of the line.
 I never got quite good enough at doing that with a push saw and blade angle.